Global Hilbert expansion for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

 \subsection{Relativistic Vlasov-Maxwell-Boltzmann system}

-The relativistic Euler-Maxwell system, the foundation of the two-fluid theory in plasma physics, describes the dynamics of two compressible ion and electron fluids interacting with their own self-consistent electromagnetic field.
+The relativistic Vlasov-Maxwell-Boltzmann system is a fundamental and complete model describing the dynamics of a dilute collisional plasma appearing in nuclear fusion and the interior of stars, etc. Correspondingly, the relativistic Euler-Maxwell system, the foundation of the two-fluid theory in plasma physics, describes the dynamics of two compressible ion and electron fluids interacting with their own self-consistent electromagnetic field.
 It is also the origin of many celebrated dispersive PDE such as NLS, KP, KdV, Zaharov, etc, as various scaling limits and approximations of such a fundamental model.
+Since the ion mass is far larger than the electron mass in a plasma, the dynamics of ions is negligible for simplification sometimes.
+In this special case, the plasma can be approximately described by the one-species relativistic Vlasov-Maxwell-Boltzmann system in the mesoscopic level and treated as a single fluid in the macroscopic level.
 It has been an important open question if the general Euler-Maxwell system can be derived rigorously from its kinetic counter-part, the Vlasov-Maxwell-Boltzmann system, as the mean field path goes to zero.

-In this paper, we are able to answer this question in the affirmative in the special case when the ions form a constant background, and the Euler-Maxwell system describes the dynamics of the electron gas.
-The system can be written as:
+In this paper, we are able to answer this question in the affirmative in the special case when the ions form a constant background, and the relativistic Euler-Maxwell system describes the dynamics of the electron gas.
+The relativistic Vlasov-Boltzmann system can be written as:

 which is coupled with the Maxwell system